Do I Need Hiking Boots?

 LAST DAYS > REI CYBER-WEEK SALE! – Thousands of items up to 50% off, including a rare $75 off the InReach Mini, Explorer, and GPSMAP 66i.

 See the Sale!

 People have strong opinions about hiking boots.
 The common reason why hikers feel that you need them is ankle support.
 I’ve found that it doesn’t matter much.
 In fact, I’ve hiked and backpacked barefoot without ever rolling an ankle.

 Barefoot hiking was an interesting experiment.
 But looking at the trail in fear of stepping on a twig or pebble is a drag.
 The main reason why you need shoes is to protect your feet from rocks and debris on the trail.
 Hiking footwear should also have good grip, keep your feet dry, and be light enough to move easily.
 Many Appalachian Trail through-hikers use trail running shoes.
 So you don’t need hiking boots, maybe.

 This is your best bet for hiking.
 A good trail running shoe has traction, is waterproof, and are light enough for you to move nimbly on the trail.
 You can step on debris and it’s not a big deal.
 Think of them as modern day moccasins.
-I recommend the La Sportiva Synthesis (for women and men) – I day hike and backpack with them and they’ve been great.
-These are sold as hiking boots, but are basically a beefier model of their trail running shoes.
-And they feel like trail running shoes.
+I day hike and backpack with some version of a trail runner and they’re always kind to my feet and get the job done.
+You can see what I’m wearing now on my gear page.